-Another consideration that needs to be taken into account in M&A transactions in South Africa is the system of exchange controls which South Africa has had in place for many years aimed at regulating the flow of capital in and out of the country.
-These controls (which are set out in the Exchange Control Regulations, 1961) have often played a significant role in the manner in which M&A transactions in South Africa, particularly cross-border transactions, are structured.
+Another consideration that needs to be taken into account in M&A transactions in South Africa is the system of exchange (currency) controls which South Africa has had in place for many years aimed at regulating the flow of capital in and out of the country.
+These controls (which are set out in the South African Exchange Control Regulations, 1961) have often played a significant role in the manner in which M&A transactions in South Africa, particularly cross-border transactions, are structured.
 Amongst other things, approval is required for a South African corporate to acquire a shareholding in an offshore entity, for the sale of South African shares or assets to an offshore entity, or for the use by foreign companies of their shares as acquisition capital for the acquisition of South African entities.
-It must be noted, however, that these exchange controls have been gradually relaxed in recent years.
-Amongst other things, the size of the minimum equity stake which South African corporates are required to hold in their foreign investments has been reduced, and allowances have been made for foreign companies to use their non-South African shares as acquisition capital for M&A transactions by means of a secondary listing on the JSE.
+These exchange (currency) controls have been gradually relaxed in recent years.
+For example, with effect from 1 January 2021, the restriction on so-called 'loop structures', where a South African resident has an interest in a foreign structure and that foreign structure directly or indirectly owns assets in South Africa and the Common Monetary Area, has been lifted, subject to supervision measures.